Mentor Graphics

-Siemens EDA is a US-based electronic design automation (EDA) multinational corporation for electrical engineering and electronics, headquartered in Wilsonville, Oregon.
-Founded in 1981 as Mentor Graphics, the company was acquired by Siemens in 2017.

-The company distributes products that assist in electronic design automation, simulation tools for analog mixed-signal design, VPN solutions, and fluid dynamics and heat transfer tools.
+Mentor Graphics Corporation was a US-based electronic design automation (EDA) multinational corporation for electrical engineering and electronics, headquartered in Wilsonville, Oregon.
+Founded in 1981, the company distributed products that assist in electronic design automation, simulation tools for analog mixed-signal design, VPN solutions, and fluid dynamics and heat transfer tools.
 The company leveraged Apollo Computer workstations to differentiate itself within the computer-aided engineering (CAE) market with its software and hardware.

+Mentor Graphics was acquired by Siemens in 2017.
+The name was retired in 2021 and renamed Siemens EDA, a segment of Siemens Digital Industries Software.

 History

-Siemens EDA was founded as Mentor Graphics in 1981 by Tom Bruggere, Gerry Langeler, and Dave Moffenbeier, all formerly of Tektronix.
+Mentor Graphics was founded in 1981 by Tom Bruggere, Gerry Langeler, and Dave Moffenbeier, all formerly of Tektronix.
 The company raised $55 million in funding through an initial public offering in 1984.

 Mentor initially wrote software that ran only in Apollo workstations.

 When Mentor entered the CAE market the company had two technical differentiators: the first was the software – Mentor, Valid, and Daisy each had software with different strengths and weaknesses.
 The second, was the hardware – Mentor ran all programs on the Apollo workstation, while Daisy and Valid each built their own hardware.
 By the late 1980s, all EDA companies abandoned proprietary hardware in favor of workstations manufactured by companies such as Apollo and Sun Microsystems.

 After a frenzied development, the IDEA 1000 product was introduced at the 1982 Design Automation Conference, though in a suite and not on the floor.

 Mentor Graphics was purchased by Siemens in 2017.
-The name was retired in 2021 and renamed Siemens EDA.
+The name was retired in 2021 and renamed Siemens EDA, a segment of Siemens Digital Industries Software.